RedH11/show-your-skills-landlord/README.md

 ## Position Overview

-Landlord is well-funded and is looking for extremely talented full stack developers to pioneer a software that is eliminating property inequality.
-The mega rich feel comfortable owning property because they have dozens of property managers who can manage their property investments for them.
-Landlord software currently manages thousands of tenants with a built in AI property manager that gives the average property owner the same level of property management support that a billionaire would have.
-People want to be property owners, not property managers.
-We ENCOURAGE the use of AI in our technical interview because you'll be using it in your job.
+Landlord is a well-funded startup and is looking for extremely talented full stack developers to pioneer a property software that can autonomously manage millions of tenants.
+Landlord software currently manages thousands of tenants with a built-in AI property manager that gives the average property owner the same level of property management support that a billionaire would have.
+We ENCOURAGE the use of AI in our technical interview because we expect you to use it in your job.

 (<a href="https://claude.ai"><img src="https://img.shields.io/badge/-Try%20Claude-7A56E3?logo=anthropic&logoColor=white" align="center"/></a>, <a href="https://www.deepseek.com/"><img src="https://img.shields.io/badge/-Try%20DeepSeek-006AFF?logo=deepseek&logoColor=white" align="center"/></a>)
 Expect to have intense, driven, interesting co-workers.